 - 1. Effect of the bill.
 This bill changes the method of taxation for short-term rentals of heavy equipment by imposing a 0.75% tax on the rental price, rather than subjecting the equipment's value to personal property tax. - 2.
+Summary of amendments.
+The April 29, 2015 amendments add a provision to relieve a qualified renter from the proposed tax for accounts found worthless and charged-off for income tax purposes, add a sunset date of July 1, 2026, and make related conforming changes. - 3.
+Sunset date enables heavy equipment to escape taxation for a year.
+As stated previously, the county assessor determines taxability each year, generally on the January 1 lien date and property tax assessment occurs on that date.
+Under this bill, the heavy equipment rental tax would end on July 1, 2026, but the lien date for personal property tax would be January 1, 2027 (since the heavy equipment rental tax provisions repeal on January 1, 2027).
+Therefore, for fiscal year, 2026-27, neither the proposed heavy equipment rental tax nor the personal property tax would apply. - 4.
 For personal property tax, the Legislature has authority to change taxation method.
 Heavy equipment, as described in the bill, is regarded as personal property upon which property tax is assessed.
 As personal property, the Legislature is constitutionally authorized to provide for a differential tax, such as the tax the bill proposes.
 The law provides a similar differential tax on vehicles.
 In 1936, the creation of the Vehicle License Fee removed vehicles from local county assessment and subjected them to a Department of Motor Vehicles-administered vehicle license fee.
-The fee is in lieu of the property tax under current law.
-The 1936 change stemmed from the inability to effectively assess and collect taxes on vehicles via the property tax.
-Noted problems at the time included significant tax evasion, relatively high administrative costs, and little statewide uniformity in values assigned to similar vehicles. - 3.
+The fee is in lieu of the property tax under current law.9 The 1936 change stemmed from the inability to effectively assess and collect taxes on vehicles via the property tax.
+Noted problems at the time included significant tax evasion, relatively high administrative costs, and little statewide uniformity in values assigned to similar vehicles. - 5.
 Implementation Costs.
-Although the bill authorizes reimbursement of the BOE's costs through the revenues collected, in order for the BOE to receive funding for the necessary implementation costs up front, it is recommended that the bill authorize the Director of Finance to authorize a loan from the General Fund to the BOE to meet cash needs. - 4.
+Although the bill authorizes reimbursement of the BOE's costs through the revenues collected, in order for the BOE to receive funding for the necessary implementation costs up front, it is recommended that the bill authorize the Director of Finance to authorize a loan from the General Fund to the BOE to meet cash needs. - 6.
 Who is a "qualified renter?"
 The bill defines a qualified renter as one whose principal business is the short-term rental of qualified heavy equipment and who is engaged in a business described in NAICS Industry Code 532412.
 This code describes establishments that are primarily engaged in a line of business renting or leasing heavy equipment without operators that may be used for construction, mining, or forestry.
-This includes bulldozers, earthmoving equipment, oil well or other well-drilling machinery and equipment, logging, or cranes. - 5.
-What about bad debts?
-The author may wish to consider adding a provision that relieves a qualified renter from the tax liability for accounts found worthless and charged-off for income tax purposes. - 6.
-The renters' receipts from the proposed rental tax will be subject to California's use tax.
-Under California's Sales and Use Tax Law, "sales price" means the total amount for which tangible personal property is sold or leased or rented.
-In the case of a taxable lease, generally, if a lessor does not elect to pay tax when purchasing the property, use tax measured by the rentals payable is imposed on the lessee and must be collected by the lessor upon payment.
-"Rentals Payable"
+This includes bulldozers, earthmoving equipment, oil well or other well-drilling machinery and equipment, logging, or cranes.